How Many American Military University Students Graduate on Time or at All?

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at American Military University.

-Out of the 42,888 undergraduate students at American Public University System, 137 (about 0%) are considered first-time/full-time degree seekers.
+Out of the 7,830 degree seeking undergraduates new to American Public University System in 2016, 137 (about 2%) are considered first-time/full-time .

-Given that the percentage of first-time full-time undergraduates is so low, the mission of American Public University System may reflect other priorities such as providing education for "returning" or "part-time" students.
+Given that the percentage of first-time full-time undergraduates is so low, the mission of American Military University may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask American Public University System about graduation rates for other more appropriate groups of students.